Entangled Polariton States in the Visible and Mid-Infrared Spectral Ranges

-The high intensities of the coherent drive, though, may change the population of vibrational states, promoting stimulated processes and decreasing the correlations between visible and mid-IR light~(Fig.~\ref{fig:Count rate and g2}(b)).
+The high intensities of the coherent drive, though, may change the population of vibrational states, promoting stimulated processes and decreasing the second-order cross-correlation function between visible and mid-IR light~(Fig.~\ref{fig:Count rate and g2}(b)).
 Nevertheless, the logarithmic negativity grows with the intensity of the coherent drive~(Fig.~\ref{fig:Count rate and g2}(c)).

 {\it Highly-efficient entangled photon pairs generation}.
 To explore the possibility of the nearly deterministic visible and IR paired photon generation in our system, we consider a short light pulse, exciting the upper exciton-polaritons, such that $n_{s_{\rm U}|{\bf k}_i}(t) = n_{s_{\rm U}|{\bf k}_i}(0)e^{-\gamma_{s_{\rm U}|{\bf k}_i}t}$ in Hamiltonian~(\ref{H_optomech_f}).
 We numerically solve the master equation for the Hamiltonian~(\ref{H_optomech_f})~(Appendix~\ref{appendix: correlations}).
 Figure~\ref{fig:Count rate and g2}(d) demonstrates bright visible--IR photon generation with at least one photon pair emitted per excitation pulse.
-The generated paired photons are non-classically correlated~(Fig.~\ref{fig:Count rate and g2}(e)), while their temporal intensity profiles almost match~(Fig.~\ref{fig:Count rate and g2}(f)).
+The generated paired photons are nonclassically correlated~(Fig.~\ref{fig:Count rate and g2}(e)), while their temporal intensity profiles almost match~(Fig.~\ref{fig:Count rate and g2}(f)).